 - Not taking breaks during sun exposure while working in extreme heat conditions

-The heat during a Texas summer is always a force to be reconned with.
-When a heat advisory is called it is imperative that Texans stay diligent in their efforts to stay cool and beware of the signs of heat exhaustion and heatstroke.
-Although we can’t necessarily hide from the heat, we can do things that make us more comfortable.
+The heat during a Texas summer is always a force to be reckoned with.
+When a heat advisory is issued, Texans must remain diligent in their efforts to stay cool and be aware of the signs of heat exhaustion and heatstroke.
+Although we can’t necessarily escape the heat, we can take steps to make ourselves more comfortable.
 Did you know that there are certain foods to eat during hot weather that are better at keeping you hydrated?
-Taking breaks from working in the sun and hydrating are a must to stay safe and healthy through the season.
+Taking breaks from working in the sun and staying hydrated is essential to staying safe and healthy throughout the season.
 Making sure your AC system is working efficiently and can last the season should also be on your priority list, as well as using an electric company that can save you money and has your back if you ever find yourself in a tight spot.

-When needing to manage your energy usage closely to keep your electric spend under control, consider a month-to-month electric plan with Pogo Energy.
-Pogo’s month to month energy plan keeps Texans in the know of your usage, does not require a deposit or a long term commitment.
+When you need to closely manage your energy usage to keep your electric spending under control, consider a month-to-month electric plan with Pogo Energy.
+Pogo’s month-to-month energy plan keeps Texans in the know of their usage, and does not require a deposit or a long-term commitment.
 Stay cool all summer long with Pogo Energy.